-The property is designated "Medium Density Residential", "Low/Medium Density Residential", "Valleyland", "Public Secondary School", "Parkette", "Heritage Resource" and "Special Policy Area 9" in the Highway 427 Industrial Secondary Plan (Area 47).
+The property is designated "'Medium Density', 'Low/Medium Density Residential', 'Neighbourhood Park', 'SWM Facility', 'Special Policy Area 9', and 'Valleyland' in the Highway 427 Industrial Secondary Plan (Area 47).

 The proposal conforms to designated "Medium Density Residential", "Low/Medium Density Residential" designations of the Highway 427 Secondary Plan (SP47).
 The Draft Plan of Subdivision will provide appropriate residential development while accommodating a mix of housing types and a variety of built form in the City that are in conformity with the "Medium Density Residential" and "Low/Medium Density Residential" designations.
 The site proposed density adheres to the maximum density requirements of both designations within Sections 5.1.6 (ii) and 5.1.4.1 (iii).
-Under Section 6.9.1 Special Policy Area 9, retail, office, personal and service commercial, institutional, cultural and entertainment uses, residential and related community facilities will be permitted as per the draft zoning by-law amendment.
+Under Section 6.9.1 Special Policy Area 9, retail, office, personal and service commercial, institutional, cultural and entertainment uses, residential and related community facilities will be permitted as per the final zoning by-law amendment.

-The Draft Plan of Subdivision includes a planned Public Secondary School block.
+The Draft Plan of Subdivision includes a planned Public Elementary School block.
 The location and configuration of the school block has been reviewed by and planned in coordination with the Peel District School Board and the Dufferin-Peel Catholic District School Board.
-Under Policy 5.5.3.3 the School Sites will be dually zoned to allow for residential development with the standards of a low density residential zone should the School Board deem the land as surplus.
+Under Policy 5.5.3.3 the School Sites will be dually zoned to allow for residential development with the standards of the adjacent low-density residential zone should the School Board deem the land as surplus.
 A subsequent application for a Draft Plan of Subdivision will be required should the land be deemed as surplus.

 The Valleyland designation and its extent has been confirmed through a site specific submitted EIS in which staff have determined the limits of the feature and appropriate buffers and have shown no net loss to the feature.
-A parkette has been provided in accordance with the secondary plan and block plan and maintains 3 frontages on public roads (S.5.4.6.2) and is also separate from the school block in the same draft plan of subdivision (S.5.4.6.3).
-The cultural heritage resource as identified in the secondary plan has been reviewed through the submitted Heritage Impact Assessment by City Heritage staff and it has been deemed to not have cultural significance or impact (Sections 9.2, 9.5).
+A park is included as part of this draft plan of subdivision and ensures a significant frontage on adjacent streets to reinforce the focal nature, entry and access points are conveniently located and incorporated into a civic design theme.